 Worldwide generally this period saw taxes cut along with government spending.

 Cast our eyes across the planet at the politics of today and generally we see more government spending and increasing public debt.
-In recent months there have been massive increases in both government spending and debt as a result of the COVID-19 lock down.
+US government debt continues to ballon higher.
+Now standing at $35.8 Trillion.

 Verdict: No Gold Bubble.
 So it’s not time to sell gold yet.